blues/app-accelerators/81-commercial-tenant-sub-metering-bridge/README.md

 ### 9.3 Sensor reading strategy

 The `measureChannel()` function captures 2000 interleaved voltage/current sample pairs from VOLTAGE_PIN (voltage transducer output) and the selected current pin (Rogowski integrator output).
-At the STM32L433's default 12-bit ADC rate, each `analogRead()` takes approximately 50 µs; one interleaved pair therefore takes ~100 µs, so 2000 pairs cover ~200 ms — approximately 12 full 60 Hz cycles.
+At the STM32L433's default 12-bit ADC rate, each `analogRead()` takes approximately 50 microseconds; one interleaved pair therefore takes ~100 microseconds, so 2000 pairs cover ~200 milliseconds — approximately 12 full 60 Hz cycles.
 Voltage is sampled first within each pair, so any systematic ADC switching latency between channels is consistent across all pairs.

 **DC removal.** Both signals are biased to 1.65 V (half-rail) by external resistor dividers.
 A single-pass mean calculation over all samples determines the per-channel DC offset, which is subtracted before computing RMS or cross-products.
 This removes the bias voltage and any residual ADC offset without a separate hardware AC-coupling capacitor in the signal path.

 **Active power computation.** Active power P = mean(v[n] × i[n]), where v[n] and i[n] are the DC-removed voltage and current samples scaled to physical units.
 The V×I cross-product captures the actual phase relationship between voltage and current — no assumed power factor is needed.

-**Phase/accuracy limitation from sequential sampling.** Because voltage and current are read sequentially (not simultaneously), there is a fixed ~50 µs time offset between the V sample and the I sample in each pair.
-At 60 Hz, one full cycle is 16.67 ms, so 50 µs corresponds to a consistent phase offset δ of approximately 1.08°.
+**Phase/accuracy limitation from sequential sampling.** Because voltage and current are read sequentially (not simultaneously), there is a fixed ~50 microseconds time offset between the V sample and the I sample in each pair.
+At 60 Hz, one full cycle is 16.67 milliseconds, so 50 microseconds corresponds to a consistent phase offset δ of approximately 1.08°.
 The relative error in active power is approximately tan(φ)·sin(δ) — where φ = arccos(PF) is the load power-factor angle — because the measured cross-product evaluates cos(φ − δ) rather than cos(φ).
 At power factors above 0.9 (typical commercial loads, φ ≈ 26°), this error is approximately 1% of the true active-power reading.
 At PF 0.7 (φ ≈ 46°) it reaches approximately 2%.
 For inductive loads (positive φ) the firmware systematically over-reads active power by this margin.
 For metering applications requiring certified accuracy (e.g., utility-tariff sub-metering subject to accuracy regulations), a dedicated simultaneous-sampling energy-metering IC should replace this approach.

 A Rogowski coil installed with reversed lead polarity produces a consistently negative watts result; the firmware clamps negative values to zero and the issue is visible in the serial log as a zero-energy reading on the affected channel.

-**Energy estimation.** Each `sample_interval_sec` (default 5 min) the firmware takes one ~200 ms active-power snapshot (mean V×I over 2000 sample pairs) and multiplies it by the full interval duration to produce an estimated interval energy in Wh.
+**Energy estimation.** Each `sample_interval_sec` (default 5 minutes) the firmware takes one ~200 milliseconds active-power snapshot (mean V×I over 2000 sample pairs) and multiplies it by the full interval duration to produce an estimated interval energy in Wh.
 This is accurate for constant or slowly-varying loads, but may over- or under-state energy on bursting or cycling loads where power changes significantly within the 5-minute window.
 The `t*_wh` accumulator sums these interval estimates; it is not a continuous integral.
 This makes the design suitable for proportional load allocation — identifying which tenants use more energy than others — but not for applications requiring certified metering accuracy.

 **Demand window.** Energy accumulated in `demand_window_mwh` and elapsed time in `demand_window_sec` grow across sample wakes.
-Once `demand_window_sec` reaches `DEMAND_INTERVAL_SEC` (900 s = 15 minutes), average watts are computed as `demand_window_mwh × 3600 / (demand_window_sec × 1000)` and compared against `peak_demand_cw` — the per-tenant centi-watt accumulator for the current summary period.
+Once `demand_window_sec` reaches `DEMAND_INTERVAL_SEC` (900 seconds = 15 minutes), average watts are computed as `demand_window_mwh × 3600 / (demand_window_sec × 1000)` and compared against `peak_demand_cw` — the per-tenant centi-watt accumulator for the current summary period.
 If the new average is higher, `peak_demand_cw` is updated.
 Both window fields then reset to begin the next 15-minute interval.
 This is a true interval-average demand reading — not a transient snapshot — matching the most common North American utility demand-charge billing window.
 The `t*_demand_w` field in `meter_summary.qo` reports `peak_demand_cw / 100` (converted to watts) for the summary period.
 The demand window deliberately straddles summary-period boundaries: `peak_demand_cw` is cleared after each confirmed `sendSummary()`, but `demand_window_mwh` and `demand_window_sec` continue uninterrupted so no 15-minute interval is silently truncated at a summary boundary.

 **Summary interval and demand window floor.** `summary_interval_min` is clamped to a minimum of 15 in firmware (`MIN_SUMMARY_INTERVAL_MIN`), matching `DEMAND_INTERVAL_SEC / 60`.
 A summary period shorter than one demand window would always emit `t*_demand_w = 0` because no complete 15-minute window could close within it — not a hardware fault, just a window-timing gap.
 Operators who need finer-grained reporting should use the `t*_wh` field and accumulate their own demand windows in the downstream system.